increase: Ann Hamilton/Michael Mercil

 Exhibition view, east gallery

-Text replaces image and words form material in many works for this exhibition.
+In many of my works for this exhibition text replaces image and words form material.
 Brace yourself, burns a quote from “The Book of Job” onto the surface of three plywood tablets.
 The oak timber of WHO lies on the floor like a casket or sarcophagus.
-The words carved in relief on its top refer to the Christian mystery of an incarnate God, yet its purpose is not religious.
+The words carved into its top refer to the Christian mystery of an incarnate God, but its purpose is not religious.

-“I am a” (Buffalo) includes forty-nine, hand-painted signs arranged in a grid, where “Bowl of Potatoes,” “President Roosevelt,” and “The Temple of Music” each occupy an equivalent physical and imaginative space.
+“I am a” (Buffalo) includes forty-nine, hand-painted signs arranged in a grid, where “Bowl of Potatoes,” “President Roosevelt,” and “The Temple of Music” occupy equivalent physical and imaginative space.
 The painted surfaces of Mrs. Peter name characters from the “Tales of Peter Rabbit.”
-Other works invoke a social transaction or political contract.
+Other works invoke a political contract or social transaction.
 Covenant is a rusted-steel ballot box and table.
-Measure is an oversized, sterling silver, begging cup engraved with “please” on the outside and “thank you” on the inside.
+Measure is an oversized, sterling silver, begging cup engraved with “please” on its outside and “thank you” on the inside.

-The exhibition’s title, increase, names a collaborative work made for the occasion by Ann Hamilton and me.
-This work includes a projected and spinning video loop of a Shaker text, "my love is increasing," being scribed with a nib pen and ink.
-The image, rotating at speeds that vary from 2 rpm to 33 1/2 rpm, was cast across the walls of an otherwise empty mezzanine.
+The exhibition’s title, increase, names a collaborative work I made with Ann Hamilton.
+Our piece includes a spinning video loop of a Shaker text, "my love is increasing," being scribed with a nib pen and ink.
+The image, rotating at an accelerating speed from 2 rpm to 33 1/2 rpm, was cast across the walls of an otherwise empty mezzanine.

 "I am a" (Buffalo), 2003, enamel paint on burned plywood, 49 panels each 42 x 42 x 1/2 inches